coreos/fedora-coreos-tracker/Design.md

 - `testing`: Periodic snapshot of the current Fedora release plus Bodhi `updates`.
 - `stable`: Promotion of a `testing` release, including any needed fixes.
 - `next`: The `next` stream represents the future.
 It will often be used to experiment with new features and also test out rebases of our platform on top of the next major version of Fedora.
+See [Major Fedora Version Rebases](#major-fedora-version-rebases) for more info.

 All of these refs will be unversioned, in the sense that their names will not include the current Fedora major version.
 The stream cadences are not contractual, but will initially have two weeks between releases.
 The stream maintenance policies are also not contractual and may evolve from those described above, but changes will preserve the use cases and intended stability of each stream.